galkan/flashlight/README.md

 <ul>
 <li>
--h, --help: It shows information about the use of the Flashlight application.
+-h, --help: It shows the information about using the Flashlight application.
 </li>
 <li>
 -p &lt;ProjectName&gt; or --project &lt; ProjectName&gt;: It sets project name with the name given.
 This paramater can be used to save different projects in different workspaces.
 </li>
 <li>
--s &lt;ScanType&gt; or –scan_type &lt; ScanType &gt;: It sets the type of scanning.
-There are four types of scanning: Active Scanning , Passive Scanning, Screenshot Scaning, Filtering.
-These types of scanning will be examined later in detail.
+-s &lt;ScanType&gt; or –scan_type &lt; ScanType &gt;: It sets the type of scans.
+There are four types of scans: Active Scan , Passive Scan, Screenshot Scan and Filtering.
+These types of scans will be examined later in detail.
 </li>
 <li>
--d &lt; DestinationNetwork&gt;, --destination &lt; DestinationNetwork &gt;: It sets network or IP where the scaning will be examined.
+-d &lt; DestinationNetwork&gt;, --destination &lt; DestinationNetwork &gt;: It sets the network or IP where the scan will be executed against.
 </li>
 <li>
 -c &lt;FileName&gt;, --config &lt;FileName&gt;: It specifies the configuration file.
 The scanning is realized according to the information in the configuration file.
 </li>
 <li>
--u &lt;NetworkInterface&gt;, --interface &lt; NetworkInterface&gt;: It sets network interface on passive scanning.
+-u &lt;NetworkInterface&gt;, --interface &lt; NetworkInterface&gt;: It sets the network interface used during passive scanning.
 </li>
 <li>
 -f &lt;PcapFile&gt;, --pcap_file &lt; PcapFile &gt;: It sets cap File that will be filtered.
 </li>
 <li>
--r &lt;RasterizeFile&gt;, --rasterize &lt; RasterizeFile&gt;: It sets the specific location of Rasterize JavaScript file which will be used for taking screenshots
+-r &lt;RasterizeFile&gt;, --rasterize &lt; RasterizeFile&gt;: It sets the specific location of Rasterize JavaScript file which will be used for taking screenshots.
 </li>
 <li>
--t &lt;ThreadNumber&gt;, --thread &lt;Threadnember&gt;: It sets the number of Thread.
-This parameter is valid only on screenshot screening (screen scan) mode.
+-t &lt;ThreadNumber&gt;, --thread &lt;Threadnember&gt;: It sets the number of Threads.
+This parameter is valid only on screenshot scanning (screen scan) mode.
 </li>
 <li>
 -o &lt;OutputDiectory&gt;, --output &lt; OutputDiectory &gt;: It sets the directory in which the scan results can be saved.
-The scanning results are saved in 3 subdirectory : For Nmap scanning results, "nmap" subdirectory, for PCAP files "pcap" subdirectory and for screenshots "screen" subdirectories are used.
-Scanning results are saved in directory, shown under the output directories by this parameter.
-If this option is not set.
-Scaning results are saved in the directory that Flashlight applications are running.
+The scan results are saved in 3 sub-directories : For Nmap scanning results, "nmap" subdirectory, for PCAP files "pcap" subdirectory and for screenshots "screen" subdirectories are used.
+Scan results are saved in directory, shown under the output directories by this parameter.
+If this option is not set, scan results are saved in the directory that Flashlight applications are running.
 </li>
 <li>
--a, --alive: It performs ping scan to discover up IP address before scanning.
+-a, --alive: It performs ping scan to discover up IP addresses before the actual vulnerability scan.
 It is used for active scan.
 </li>
 <li>
--g &lt;DefaultGateway&gt;, --gateway &lt; DefaultGateway &gt;: It identifies IP address of gateway.
-If not set, gateway for specified interface with “-I” parameter is choosen.
+-g &lt;DefaultGateway&gt;, --gateway &lt; DefaultGateway &gt;: It identifies the IP address of the gateway.
+If not set, interface with “-I” parameter is chosen.
 </li>
 <li>
--l &lt;LogFile&gt;, --log &lt; LogFile &gt;: It specifies log file to save scan results.
+-l &lt;LogFile&gt;, --log &lt; LogFile &gt;: It specifies the log file to save the scan results.
 If not set, logs are saved in “flashlight.log” file in working directory.
 </li>
 <li>
--k &lt;PassiveTimeout&gt;, --passive_timeout &lt;PassiveTimeout&gt;: It specifies timeout for sniffing in passive mode.
-Default value is 15 sconds.This parameter is used for passive scan.
+-k &lt;PassiveTimeout&gt;, --passive_timeout &lt;PassiveTimeout&gt;: It specifies the timeout for sniffing in passive mode.
+Default value is 15 seconds.
+This parameter is used for passive scan.
 </li>
 <li>
 -m, --mim: It is used to perform MITM attack.